lkiesow/leihs-wiki/Home.md

 leihs is a system with which universities or other organizations can **manage, book, lend and procure their equipment (and software)**.
 People can place reservations/bookings on items and then pick them up at e.g. a reservation desk.
 The system keeps track of who has which items and gives equipment managers time to worry about other things.
 Besides, the leihs system features a module for budgeting procurements and supporting the procurement process of existing and new equipment.

-# Live demo
+# <a href="https://demo.leihs.zhdk.ch" target="_blank">Live demo</a>

 You can try out a live installation of leihs (the address is below).
 It's always pointing to the latest stable development release.
 If the demo happens to be down, please contact Nadja at nadja.weisskopf@zhdk.ch.

 Demo data is deleted and reset every 24 hours.
+It may also be deleted at any time during the day as deployment to the demo server is part of our continuous testing / deployment workflow.

 Below are the login details you can use.
 For the description of the roles see [here](https://github.com/leihs/leihs/wiki/Roles).